 A friend forwarded a message: I have replaced my doormat.
-Instead of the WELCOME I put the GO HOME one.
+Instead of the WELCOME!, I put the GO HOME! one.
 We laugh bitterly, and say: better the GO AWAY! one.
 My husband's comment: They all started resembling us.
 Yes.
 I agree.
 That’s how we used to be anyway.
 Now, it got worse:

-I was delaying the moment to go downstairs and fetch the package, because of the ritual I have to go through each time I leave the apartment (even for a short trip to take the rubbish out): change clothes, put the mask, the gloves, disinfect before and after, desinfect the door handles, the inside of the elevator, etc etc etc., and because I wanted to put some time between me and the package, to give it time to "rest", maybe the bugs will not be as fresh and will die a bit...
+I was delaying the moment to go downstairs and fetch the package, exasperated by the ritual I have to go through each time I leave the apartment (even for a short trip to take the rubbish out): change clothes, put the mask on, the gloves, disinfect before and after, disinfect the door handles, the inside of the elevator, etc etc etc., and because I wanted to put some time between me and the package, to give it time to "rest", maybe the bugs will not be as fresh and will die a bit...
 But that was not a good idea.
 After a while, the doorbell.
 My husband: Oh no, I knew it!
 He knew that if I didn't go to fetch the package, a neighbour might bring it upstairs; a particular neighbour, the one below us, Armando.
-We freeze: Somebody at the door!
+We froze: Human at the door!
 Danger!
 What do we do now?
 To open or not to open the door?
 I tell my husband: Do not open! and I rush into the galeria to put at least one glove on.
 He was on the phone with his father and got instantly confused, driven nuts by too many contradictory feelings, thoughts, choices, decisions to take.
-So, to bloody stop the dilemmas, he just opened the door, counting on the fact that Armando is a doctor, and surely he was to wear a mask, keep the distancing, take precautions.
+So, to bloody stop the dilemmas, he just opened the door, relying on the fact that Armando, being a doctor, surely he was to wear a mask, keep the distance, take precautions.
 No. There was Armando, in his gown and slippers, right by the doorframe and not two meters away, no mask, no gloves, nothing.
 You've got a parcel, it was left downstairs for you, I thought I'd bring it up, says Armando, holding the parcel high and thrusting it towards my husband with the address label up.
 My husband does not stretch the hand to take it.
 There is this long, awkward moment when they freeze in that position.
 Thank you, muchisimas gracias a Usted, muy amable, but please leave it on the floor, I will pick it up later! says my husband.
 Dumbfounded by the refusal, Armando inches forward: Anda, hombre!
 Take it! (as if: what the heck is wrong with you?!)
 And my husband takes the parcel, thanks him again, and feels compelled to initiate a neighbourly chat, to my exasperation: any additional second and any talk between them mean more bug exposure.
-After the door finally slammed shut, we have a nervous breakdown.
+After the door finally slams shut, we have a nervous breakdown.
 Gloves on, I pick the damned parcel up and throw it in a bucket of chloride, cursing my earlier procrastination to go downstairs and fetch it.
-Trying to reinstate normality and pretend that nothing bad happened, my husband continues to talk to his father on the phone (after vigorously washing hands and face and spraying alcohol).
+Trying to reinstate normality and pretend that nothing bad happened, my husband continues to talk to his father on the phone (after vigorously washing hands and face, and spraying alcohol).
 I feel horribly guilty for potentially exposing him to the virus, and sulk, cursing again the Chinese pangolin-and-bat-eaters for destroying humanity and THE humanity within us.
 Suddenly, I realise that my husband did not change his clothes and did not have a shower after the exposure.
 I abruptly stop his phone conversation and rush him to the shower, wash your hair too! and, poor him, he does just that.
-Halfway through his taking the shower, I realise that the boiler wasn't on, so there was no hot water.
+Halfway through his taking the shower, I realise the boiler wasn't on, so there was no hot water.
 I rush him out of the shower, oh my God, you could catch a pneumonia, and these are not the times to catch a pneumonia!
-I throw at him the thickest clothes I find in the wardrobe and put the hot air con on, and the radiator.
+I throw at him the thickest clothes I find in the wardrobe and put the hot aircon on, and the radiator.
 Very distraught, he is a nervous wreck.
 Me too.
 We do not speak until very late.
 This virus is dehumanising us!
 Any nice human being is now an alien, a threat, an enemy, a death bringer!
 What are we turning into?
 We’re not human anymore!
 We’re not humane!

 Well, not only us, but even the pigeons became ... inhumane.
 I was looking out of the balcony and saw this: